 Watermelon is unrelated to melon and takes its name from the fact that its fruit’s sweet spongy flesh is 90% water.
 Watermelons can be round or oblong and tend to be very large.
 Their hard skins can be striped or mottled, and range from golden yellow to dark green in colour.
 Their seeded flesh is usually pink or yellow.

-More recipes using watermelon
+More watermelon recipes

 A watermelon should sound hollow when tapped and feel heavy for its size.